 As wonderful as pets can be, we don’t accept them for travel.

-It’s an offence to travel with Dangerous Goods, and if you are carrying any of these items, you must surrender them before you check-in.
-Here is a list of items that are classified as Dangerous Goods by the International Civil Aviation Organization (ICAO).
+It is an offence to travel with Dangerous Goods whether as Cabin or Checked Baggage, and if you are carrying any of these items, you must surrender them before you check-in for your flight.
+Here is a list of items that are classified as Dangerous Goods by the International Air Transport Association (IATA)

 Click here for further information on what dangerous goods and prohibited items can be carried.